 For expat families in particular, the cost of childhood vaccinations in Singapore can be particularly high.
 This is because, as mentioned, many expats do not have access to subsidised public healthcare, so expat children will need to get vaccinated at private facilities.
 A single vaccine at these facilities can easily cost you hundreds of dollars.

-Most insurers like Pacific Prime Singapore offer a range of options for families of all sizes and ages.
+Most insurance companies in Singapore like Pacific Prime CXA offer a range of options for families of all sizes and ages.
 Whether you’re looking for newborn health insurance or are thinking of purchasing a family health insurance plan, medical insurance can be catered to your family’s needs.
+Pacific Prime CXA also offers flexible benefits implementation for greater control over your plan.

 Most of these plans feature benefits such as: